jericson/jericson.github.io/_posts/2020-02-07-rose_parable.md

 goals.

-One thing people learn the hard way over and over is that if you leave a void in communication, your listener will inevitable fill in *the worst possible options*.
+One thing people learn the hard way over and over is that if you leave a void in communication, your listener will inevitably fill in *the worst possible options*.
 "Why aren't they telling me what's going on?
 Do they hate me?"
 I think this can kinda work if you have some hold on people.
-It's lousy work environment, but management can totally skip the communication step from time to time.
+It's a lousy work environment, but management can totally skip the communication step from time to time.
 It's really a bad idea when working with a community, however.
 Never forget people can just stop coming.